CHINESE MARKET OVERWIEW

 Pinduoduo has seen explosive growth since its launch in 2015, becoming one of the largest e-commerce apps in China.
 Although Taobao and JD.com are still the market leaders, Pinduoduo is the app that benefits from the best loyalty rate.
 And the number of monthly active users is no less interesting: 114 million are those of January 2018.

 Overall Pinduoduo boasts a base of 300 million users.
-65% come from third-tier cities and beyond, only 7.6% come from first-tier cities
+65% come from third-tier cities and beyond, and only 7.6% come from first-tier cities

 It is a price-sensitive target, which makes frequent purchases and often for the whole family.
-Users who do not have much experience with e-commerce, but who once known the medium could bring high long-term profits.
+Users who do not have much experience with e-commerce, but who once knew the medium could bring high long-term profits.

 Tmall.com (天猫) is a Chinese-language website for business-to-consumer (B2C) online retail, spun off from Taobao, operated in China by Alibaba Group.
-It is a platform for local Chinese and international businesses to sell brand name goods to consumers in mainland China, Hong Kong, Macau and Taiwan.
+It is a platform for local Chinese and international businesses to sell brand-name goods to consumers in mainland China, Hong Kong, Macau, and Taiwan.

 In November 2010, Taobao Mall launched an independent web domain, Tmall.com, to differentiate listings by its merchants, who are either brand owners or authorized distributors, from Taobao’s C2C merchants.

 In general, Tmall also enjoys a reputation for greater reliability in terms of product originality.

 A quality that, not only is gaining the consensus of an increasingly large slice of buyers but also justifies an average higher selling price.